Valuing Pharmaceutical Drug Innovations: Institutional Background

-The R\&D process in the U.S. pharmaceutical industry consists of distinct stages defined by the FDA.
-Figure \ref{fig:timing} is a schematic description of the drug development process.
-The first stage is a preclinical stage that includes creating a new molecule (or a system of molecules) and testing it (\emph{in vitro} and \emph{in vivo}) in the laboratory.
-We refer to this stage as ``discovery."
+\paragraph{Drug R\&D and Announcements.} The R\&D process in the U.S.\ pharmaceutical industry consists of several distinct stages defined by the FDA.
+Figure \ref{fig:timing} is a schematic of the process.
+The first stage is the preclinical stage, which includes creating a new molecule (or a system of molecules) and testing it in the laboratory using \emph{in vitro} and \emph{in vivo} methods.
+We refer to this stage as either the discovery or preclinical stage.

-If successful, the firm can test the drug candidate in humans during three phases, known as clinical trials.
-In Phase I of the clinical trials, the firm screens the drug for possible toxicity using a small sample of healthy subjects.
-In Phase II, the firm tests the drug for efficacy on a larger sample with targeted diseases.
-Finally, in Phase III, the firm uses double-blinded tests to assess the drug's effectiveness on a large sample.
+If the preclinical research is successful, the firm can begin testing the drug candidate in humans through three phases of clinical trials.
+Phase I involves screening the drug for possible toxicity.
+In Phase II, firms test the drug's efficacy in a larger sample of individuals with the targeted diseases.
+Finally, Phase III involves double-blind trials to assess the drug's effectiveness in a large patient population.

-After the successful completion of clinical trials, the firm can apply for FDA approval.
-The FDA has a group of internal and external experts who review the results from clinical trials and the manufacturing capacity of the applicant firm before deciding to approve the application.
+After successful completion of clinical trials, the firm submits an FDA review application (an NDA or BLA).
+The FDA has a group of internal and external experts who review the results from clinical trials and the applicant firm's manufacturing capacity before deciding whether to approve the application.
 If the FDA approves the drug, the drug is launched in the market.
+We refer to this final milestone as FDA approval.